NewPath-Consulting/Wild-Apricot-Press/wap_developer_guide.md

 `wawp_cron_refresh_user_hook` | `WA_Integration->refresh_user_info()` | Refreshes WA user info (only profiles updated in the last 24h) | Daily
 `wawp_cron_refresh_license_check` | `WA_Integration->check_updated_credentials()` | Checks that WA API credentials and license keys are valid | Every user refresh
 `wawp_cron_refresh_memberships_hook` | `Admin_Settings->cron_update_wa_memberships()` | Refreshes WA membership groups and levels | Daily

+## How WAP works (from a developer's POV)
+### Installation
+1. User downloads the WAP plugin (from the NewPath website or the WordPress plugin store, etc.) as Wild-Apricot-Press.zip
+2. User uploads plugin to their WordPress site
+3. Plugin is activated
+4. Activation code is run → located in `class-activator.php`
+5. `Activator` checks if there’s already valid entered WA auth creds and license key
+    * If so, `wawp_wal_credentials_obtained` will run and the WA user login page will be created
+    * If not, nothing happens and the user is unable to use the plugin functionality (i.e. login page and post restriction)
+6. WildApricot Press menu and settings pages are created and added to the WordPress dashboard
+    * The code for the settings pages is located in `class-admin-settings.php`
+7. If WA credentials/license keys are not found, admin notices are shown to remind the user to enter their WildApricot credentials and license key(s).
+8. User enters their WildApricot credentials (API Key, Client ID, Client Secret) under WildApricot Press > Authorization
+    * Inputs are sanitized
+    * Credentials are checked with the WildApricot API
+        * If valid, then a green message saying “Valid credentials” is displayed, and the admin notice to input WildApricot credentials is removed.
+Encrypted WildApricot credentials are saved in the options table.
+        * Else, a red message indicating invalid credentials is shown
+9. User enters their license key(s) under WildApricot Press > Licensing
+    * Inputs are sanitized
+    * License keys are checked with the Make scenario to see if they are correctly registered with the current WordPress site and WildApricot site and WildApricot user
+        * If valid, then the WAP plugin is fully activated to the WordPress site, and the custom WordPress hook “wawp_wal_credentials_obtained” is run.
+User is presented with a success message.
+Encrypted license keys are saved in the options table.
+        * If invalid, a message is shown to inform the user of their invalid license(s)
+10. User selects which menu(s) they would like the “Log In”/”Log Out” button to appear on; this is also under WildApricot Press > Settings
+    * If there is no menu selected, the login button is added to the primary menu by default.
+    * If user selected a menu location and changes to a theme which doesn’t have the same menu location, the new theme’s primary menu is used by default.
+11. Following a successful step #8 and #9 (that is, both valid WildApricot credentials and valid license(s) have been entered), then the “Log In” button is added to the specified menu.
+12. If it does not already exist, then the WAP login page is programmatically created.
+If this page already exists, then the login form content is restored.
+The “Log In” button is linked to this page.

+### Post restriction
+All the functionality related to post restriction is contained in `WA_Integration`.
+1. Post restriction starts with the post editor.
+There will be two custom meta boxes WAP will display on the editor: WildApricot Access Control and Individual Restriction Message.
+Meta boxes are created in `WA_Integration->post_access_add_post_meta_boxes()`.
+    * WildApricot Access Control contains checkboxes with every user group and level associated with the admin’s WA account.
+    * The Individual Restriction Message box can be used to enter a custom restriction message for the current post only.
+2. The user can check off levels and groups to restrict and optionally enter a custom message.
+3. Once the user saves the post, the new post metadata is saved in `WA_Integration->post_access_load_restriction()`.
+4. The user should see the correct post output based on their group/level and the restricted group(s)/level(s).
+    * If the user’s group or level is checked in the meta, they should see the post content.
+    * If it isn’t, they should see a restriction message.
+        * Global message if there was no individual message entered.

+### WildApricot user login
+WA user login is where users can connect their WildApricot accounts to WordPress.
+The user login form is controlled by the shortcode `wawp_custom_login_form`.
+All functionality related to WA login is contained in `WA_Integration`.
+#### Admin side
+1. The user login page is created when the plugin is activated with valid credentials and a valid license key.
+2. The link menu location can be configured under WildApricot Press > Settings > Content Restriction Options > Login/Logout Button Menu Location.
+The link will be in the primary menu by default.
+3. The user login page can be found with the custom URL `wawp-wild-apricot-login`.
+4. WildApricot users that log in through this form can be found in the Users panel.
+5. WildApricot user data can be found under "WildApricot Membership Details".
+    *  This includes the user's account ID, membership level, membership groups, status, and organization.
+    * Syncing additional custom fields can be configured under WildApricot Press > Settings > Synchronizaton Options
+#### User side
+1. If the plugin is enabled, the login page link will appear on the menu designated by the site admin.
+2. Users can login with their WA email and password for the organization connected to the plugin.
+3. After logging in, users are redirected to the previous page they were on before the login page.
+4. Users can now access restricted posts that include their membership group(s)/level(s).